FrozenWinters/qft/README.md

     Gromov-Witten invariants.
 These numbers, as we'll see later on, roughly count the number of rational curves in a space.
 * Week 9 (Tuesday June 28th): Toric Geometry II
+* Week 10 (Tuesday July 5th): Introduction to Gromov-Witten theory II;
+  section 3.2 in notes.
+  - We'll see the connection between enumerative geometry and the moduli space of stable maps via Kontsevich's recursion for the number of degree d rational maps passing through 3d-1 generic points.
+In particular we'll define Gromov-Witten (GW) invariants and more general numbers called gravitational descendant invariants.
+These arise naturally when considering differential equations involving GW invariants.
+We will also touch on the technical issue of defining the virtual fundamental class for the moduli space of stable maps, in order to have a good notion of what it means to integrate over it.
+* Week 10 (Friday July 8th): Introduction to Gromov-Witten theory III;
+  section 3.3 in notes.
+  - Gromov-Witten invariants can be nicely encoded in a structure called a quantum cohomology ring; these come in two flavors, the small and the big.
+These are the ordinary cohomology rings, but with a deformed "quantum product".
+Enumerative data, including rational curve counts, is encoded in the small quantum product, while the associativity of the big quantum product (known as the WDVV equation) encodes relations such as Kontsevich's recursion.
+    Finally, we briefly look at the Dubrovin formalism, in preparation for Givental's approach to the proof of mirror symmetry.
+* Week 11 (Friday July 12th): Introduction to Gromov-Witten theory IV;
+  section 3.4 in notes.
+  - To calculate Gromov-Witten invariants, it is convenient to move to equivariant cohomology and use localization, because the fixed point loci of the moduli space of stable maps (in genus 0) is purely combinatorial and can be encoded as graphs.
+We first re-familiarize ourselves with localization by applying it to projective space.
+Then we do the moduli space of stable maps.
+Then we apply this newly gained machinery to the problem of multiple
+    covers: how do degree k covers of degree d stable maps contribute to the Gromov-Witten invariant of degree kd?